stumpylog/gotenberg-client/docs/usage.md

 Gotenberg with all form data as has been configured.
 At the moment, it returns the full [`httpx.Response`](https://www.python-httpx.org/api/#response), with the content of the response being the resulting PDF or zip file, depending on the route and configurations.

+For more details, see the [routes](routes.md) page for a detailed breakdown of the implemented routes, and the linkage to the Gotenberg route documentation.